bekk/bekk-christmas/post/javascript/javascript-addition.md

 The most important “rules” with addition in JavaScript is:

 * Adding a non-numeric value to a numeric value will try to convert the non-numeric value to a numeric value, if possible.
 If not, both are converted to strings.
-* Adding a non-numeric value to some value will convert both values to strings before adding them
+* Adding a non-numeric value to some value will convert both values to strings before adding them.

 So, what happens when you combine these?